katleyq/biodiversity-assessment-arizona/README.md

-# Analyzing environmental impacts of urban expansion in Phoeniz, Arizona (2017-2020)
+# Analyzing environmental impacts of urban expansion in Phoenix, Arizona (2017-2020)

 **About**: